alwinuxlabs/macos_dfir_triage/README.md

 ## ⚠️ Notes & Limitations

-* Some macOS privacy controls (TCC) may restrict access to certain user data
+* Some macOS privacy controls may restrict access to certain user data even when running with `sudo`
-* Unified logs can be large; output is limited for performance
+* Unified logs can be large, so output is intentionally limited for performance
 * File system triage for `/Users` may take time depending on system size
-* Requires root privileges for full visibility
+* Some commands may return less data depending on macOS version and security settings
 * Designed for **triage collection**, not full forensic imaging

 ---